Tax Porn To Pay For The Wall? Arizona Politician Proposes Porn Fee

 Mike Stabile, a spokesman for the Free Speech Coalition, told the Mirror that the Arizona legislation is “pretty clearly unconstitutional.
 The ACLU has also raised similar objections against past attempts to pass such laws at the state level, AL.com reported.

 It’s also somewhat unrealistic to expect any large member of Arizona residents to, effectively, register with the state in order to watch porn.
-And the $20 fee, even spread across Arizona’s population, is a bit modest for the long list of legislative priorities that are listed in the bill.
+The $20 fee, even spread across Arizona’s population, is arguably a bit modest for the long list of legislative priorities that are listed in the bill.

 Furthermore, there’s a good chance that the “distributors” of electronic devices, whether on the hardware side or Internet service providers, would react to such legislation by threatening to no longer do business in Arizona, rather than subject themselves and their customers to such a regime.